ShockSlayer/ccdocs/docs/changelogs/2_4_0_Changelog.md

 ![](images/2_4_0_Changelog/image_2.png)

 Usage:
- - You'll need to enable the SGB Border using Allen's site or modifying the header directly.
+ - You'll need to enable the SGB Border using [Allen's site](https://inject.fm1337.com/patch) or by modifying the header directly first.
 	 * Note that this WILL break Stadium 2 compatibility, however - the save data can still be used with vanilla Crystal or a non-SGB copy of CC to get around this limitation.

  - BGB: